foreverphoenix/the-phoenix-flavour/content/tpf/wabbajack/_index.md

 ![Game Folder Files](/Pictures/tpf/wabbajack/game-folder-files.png)

-### Enable VSYNC

-VSYNC is disabled by default as I am playing on a GSYNC monitor.
-If you do not have either FreeSync or GSYNC, you need to re-enable VSYNC in SSE Display Fixes, otherwise you will encounter screentearing.

-- Double-click **SSE Display Tweaks** in Mod Organizer 2 (below the ESSENTIAL MODS separator near the top).
-- Switch to the **INI Files** tab and select the **SSEDisplayTweaks.ini**.
-- Scroll to **Line 71** and change `EnableVSync=` to `true`.
-- Close the window and click **Yes** to save your change.

 ### Uncap Framerate

 Since we are using SSE Display Tweaks, it is possible to uncap the framerate without breaking the game.

-However, for this you must disable native VSYNC which means you will suffer from screentearing unless your monitor is capable of G-Sync or FreeSync.
+- Navigate to your TPF installation `\The Phoenix Flavour\` and double-click **ModOrganizer.exe**.
 - Double-click **SSE Display Tweaks** in Mod Organizer 2 (below the ESSENTIAL MODS separator near the top).
 - Switch to the **INI Files** tab and select the **SSEDisplayTweaks.ini**.
-- Scroll to **Line 205** and change `Frameratelimit=` to your desired value.
+- Scroll to **Line 207** and change `Frameratelimit=` to your desired value.
 - Close the window and click **Yes** to save your change.

 ## Playing TPF